 Mint is a preventative measure, not a cure.
 The bottom line with using mint as a natural mouse repellent is it should be used for prevention.
 It is very effective in preventing mice from coming into a new area, but less useful in getting them out once they have moved their family in.

-So if you already have mice in your home, follow the advice given to catch mice with traps or hire an exterminator.
-Use the mint to complement these efforts during the removal process and to keep them from coming back.
+So if you already have mice in your home, use one of the more effective ways to get rid of mice fast such as traps, bait stations or hiring an exterminator.
+Then use the mint to complement these efforts during the removal process and to keep them from coming back.